 Aragorn23 is an experimental musician based in South Africa.
-His current work focuses on modular synthesis, algorithmic and gestural composition and the use of the body as an instrument.
+His current work focuses on modular synthesis, algorithmic and generative composition, and the use of the body as an instrument.

-Aragorn23 grew up in Johannesburg and started composing experimental, noise, ambient and techno music in the mid-1990s.
+Aragorn23 grew up in Johannesburg and started composing electronic music in the mid-1990s.

 Aragorn23 releases music under his own name and as Asqus.
-He is also one of the organisers of the Edge of Wrong, a collaborative project between South Africa and Norway which provides a platform for experimental musicians across borders through annual festivals and numerous other events.
+He was one of the organisers of the Edge of Wrong, a collaborative project between South Africa and Norway that provided a platform for experimental musicians across borders through annual festivals and numerous other events from 2006-2018.

 Here's a video of Aragorn23 performing live with a 3d motion/gesture control setup.

 assorted projects, experiments and performances